mitchelljustin/pragmatic-lightning/index.md

 In this guide we're going to build a NodeJS + ExpressJS web API which sells weather reports for Lightning micropayments, called Rain Report.

 **Note**: Returning real weather reports is out of scope for this guide.
-This app will return only hardcoded reports.
+This app will return hardcoded reports.

 **Prerequisites**:
 - Unix-based OS (Mac OSX, Linux, FreeBSD etc).
 If you're a Windows user, you'll need to [run in a Linux VM](https://itsfoss.com/install-linux-in-virtualbox/).